 Charter schools generally have better facilities and higher standards of teaching.
 They tend to be very popular, however, so they can be difficult to get into.
 In the case that there are more applicants than the school can accommodate, admissions are decided through a lottery system.

 Magnet schools operate in a similar fashion to charter schools, except that they are typically more specialised and able to customise their curriculum.
 Each magnet school is focused on a particular subject area, such as science, the arts or languages.
 Like in charter schools, admission to magnet schools is decided via lottery.
-The exception to this schools focused on a subject area that requires a certain level of ability, such as music schools.
+The exception to this is schools focused on a subject area that requires a certain level of ability, such as music schools.

 Private schools in New York City